bee-keeper/aws-ansible-django-deployment/README.md

   * [Virtualenv](http://virtualenv.readthedocs.org/en/latest/)
 5. Optionally install nodejs, mongodb or celery with reddis

-This stack comes with useful logging for gunicorn, supervisorctl, and nginx, uses logrotate for managing logs and [aws-snapshot-tool](https://github.com/evannuil/aws-snapshot-tool) for rudimentary (full server image) backups.
+This stack comes with useful logging for gunicorn, supervisord, and nginx.
+It uses logrotate for managing logs and [aws-snapshot-tool](https://github.com/evannuil/aws-snapshot-tool) for rudimentary (full server image) backups.
 You can also use this playbook to deploy multiple apps to the same server.

-Just a note - this is still under production and could still use some security improvements and other tweaks.
+*** Just a note - this is still under production and could still benefit from some security improvements and other tweaks.
+It's highly advised you use your AWS security settings to block all uneeded ports ***

 ##2 minute quick start